 - Imbalances in liquidity

-Each of these risks management process may lead to direct or indirect damage to the organization, with economic implications in the short, medium and long-term.
+Each of these risks management processes may lead to direct or indirect damage to the organization, with economic implications in the short, medium, and long term.
 From this point of view, therefore, the attention given to Risk Management techniques, in terms of the quality and quantity of allocated resources, must be consistent.
-This not only stands true for the type of risk management strategies, but also for the potential negative event could occur and the gravity of its consequences.
+This not only stands true for the type of risk management strategies but also for the potential negative event that could occur and the gravity of its consequences.